Mersey Ferry

-The Mersey Ferry is a ferry service operating on the River Mersey in north west England, between Liverpool to the east and Birkenhead and Wallasey on the Wirral Peninsula to the west.
-Ferries have been used on this route since at least the 12th century, and continue to be popular for both local people and visitors.
+The Mersey Ferry is a ferry service operating on the River Mersey in northwest England, between Liverpool to the east and Birkenhead and Wallasey on the Wirral Peninsula to the west.
+Ferries have been used on this route since at least the 12th century and continue to be popular for both local people and visitors.

 The current fleet consists of two vessels.
 A third ferry, Royal Daffodil was in service until 2012.
 The current ferries originally came into service in the 1960s and were named Mountwood and Woodchurch.
 Both ferries have been extensively refurbished and renamed Royal Iris of the Mersey and Snowdrop.
 The ferries share the workload of cross-river ferrying, charter cruises and the Manchester Ship Canal cruise.
-The service is operated by Merseytravel, under the “Mersey Ferries” brand.
+The service is operated by Merseytravel, under the "Mersey Ferries" brand.